ta4tsering/Dharma-ebook-parser/dharma_ebook_doc.md

 **Note**

-You will be required to have the ebook in .epub format.
+You will be required to have the ebook in .epub format only.
+This parser will pass through the P Tag `<p>` and Span Tag `<span>` of html of the ebook to create the layer of the opf.